 Avoid concomitant administration of chamomile during iron intake.

-Chamomile has blood thinning effect and it has moderate drug interaction with warfarin.
+Chamomile has a blood thinning effect, and it has a moderate drug interaction with warfarin.

 - Known allergy to chamomile or